 The setting and marking of all Public Examinations is the responsibility of the University (not the College) and its constituent Examination Boards.
-All Undergraduates take two University examinations.
+All Undergraduates take two University examinations, which may be online, in person, or a mixture of the two.
 The First Public Examination is usually taken during the first year, at the end of either two or three terms (five terms in the case of Classics).
 It is known as the Preliminary Examination (Prelims), Moderations (Mods) or Honour Moderations, depending on your course.
 The Second Public Examination is the final examination on which the degree is awarded generally known as Final Honours Schools.
 In some subjects there are two or more parts to these examinations, with some examinations taking place before the final year.
 It is your own responsibility to ensure that you enter for examinations at the right time, though you will receive adequate notice and guidance.
 In case of difficulties, you should seek help from your Tutors or from the College Office where the Academic Administrator can advise on all Registry functions, including examination entry.
 You are strongly advised to check your examination timetable carefully.
 In 2015 and again in 2016, a student sitting Finals entered for a paper with a similar title to the correct paper.
 Fortunately, the false exam preceded the correct exam and the error was detected in time for the correct entry to be made.
-The University, however, levy a charge of £40 for late changes to the schedule which students are liable for.
+The University, however, levy a charge of £60 for late changes to the schedule which students are liable for.
 Be warned!

-The College is receiving a growing number of applications to sit University exams in Brasenose, known generally as 'College sittings'.
+The College is receiving a growing number of applications to sit in-person University exams in Brasenose, known generally as 'College sittings'.
 There is a finite amount of room space and only trained individuals can invigilate such examinations, placing a further constraint on capacity.
 Maintaining quiet over an extended period of time is also more difficult on Main Site than in the nearby Examination Schools or other University venues.
 This is because the College is not an examination test centre with full-time examination officers and must take account of deliveries and other activities which have the potential to cause disruption.
 Students requesting College sittings must, therefore, have a medical or special need that cannot be met in Examination Schools, or else present with a genuine emergency requiring special arrangements for a single examination.
+The University has introduced a minimum notice period for examination adjustments (in 2022 this was five working days prior to the first exam taken).
+The College cannot meet requests made outside of the notice period specified by University Examinations.